s-conner/rates/README.md

-# rates
+# Marginal versus conditional rate estimation for count and recurrent event data with an estimand framework
-Marginal vs. conditional event rates
+Marginal versus conditional rate estimation for count and recurrent event data with an estimand framework Sarah C. Conner, Yijie Zhou, and Tu Xu